 Once the keyboard is fixed we can now use the laptop as a monitor and place something underneath it to elevate it to the right height.
 What is the right height you might ask?
 Ensure that the first line that you are reading is at the same level as your eyes, that way you can glance down the screen with your eyes, rather than flex your neck down.
 This way, we can work with a straight neck position.
 The same information applies to the use of a tablet, the best plan is to get an external keyboard and use the tablet merely as a monitor.
 The tablet can be raised by yoga blocks, shoe box, thick books, etc.

 When it comes to using a smartphone to respond to quick messages, ideally you want to elevate the device to minimize how much the neck is bent forward.
-It is not ideal to be working any significant time on a device such as a smartphone.
+It is not ideal to be working any significant time on a device such as a smartphone, therefore not ideal for home office ergonomics.

 Home Office Ergonomics Tip #2 – Being Proactive with Exercises to Minimize Impact of Posture

 The common bad postures that we adopt when not working in an ergonomically correct setting are forward neck posture and shoulders rolled forward.
 Consistent postures like this can start to cause neck, upper back and shoulder pain, as well as headaches.
-How can we minimize the development of these bad postures?
+How can we minimize the development of these bad postures and improve our home office ergonomics?
 By strengthening the muscles that are designed to hold the body straight, it can go a long way in preventing us to get in these postures.
+Incorporating these stretches can assist in our home office ergonomics plan.

 Tuck in the Chin